nuitrcs/rworkshops/README.md

 # R Workshops

 This repository is a clearing house for resources for individual R workshops from Research Computing Services.
-Materials from a few past workshops that were in this repository are now in the `pastworkshops` directory.
+Materials from a few past workshops that were in this repository have been removed.
+See the Intro to R repository linked below instead for current versions of those materials.

 # Workshops